-As part of Pace’s Vision 2020 plan to modernize public transportation, Pace is planning a 24-line Pulse network to enhance mobility and suburb-to-suburb travel options.
-Seven priority routes have been identified for development over the next 10 years, including Milwaukee Avenue, Dempster Street, Halsted Street, 95th Street, Cermak Road, Harlem Avenue, and Roosevelt Road.
+As part of Pace’s Vision 2020 plan to modernize public transportation, Pace is developing a network of Pulse corridors intended to enhance mobility and regional travel options.
+Seven priority routes were identified for development for a near-term time frame of approximately 10 years.

-- Assessing potential Pulse station sites and recommending sidewalk links where deficiencies exist and addressing deficiencies in the sidewalk network connecting to sites;
+- Recommending sidewalk links where deficiencies exist and addressing deficiencies in the sidewalk network connecting to sites

 - Redesigning and improving pedestrian crossings, signals, striping, curbing and pedestrian infrastructure elements near station sites;

 - Ensuring compliance with federally mandated Americans with Disabilities Act (ADA) design requirements at station sites;